 The Rome Fellowship provides residential accommodation and meals at the British School at Rome for three months (as well as benefits such as Italian language lessons and assistance in gaining access to resources not normally open to the public).

-For applicants employed by an organisation, institution or university there will also be an honorarium of £3,000 and up to £8,000 towards replacement staff costs, if required.
+For applicants employed by an organisation, organisation or university there will also be an honorarium of £3,000 and up to £8,000 towards replacement staff costs, if required.

 The Centre does not pay full economic costs.